UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 5. Display ads

 If you have a budget for this, then create banner ads and pay related websites to display them.
-One way to do this is to join ad display networks like Google Adwords and Colombia.
+One way to do this is to join ad display networks like Google Adwords and Times Internet.
 These networks will display your ad on multiple websites that are likely to cater to your intended audience.
 Viewers can click on your ad and come to your website to learn more.

 Although they can be costly, display ads are an effective way to find targeted audiences and new customers.